 DDR4 and LPDDR4 Memories - Discusses the DDR4 architectural and interface improvements and describes the LPDDR4 differences from DDR4. {Lecture}

-DDRMC Hardened Memory Controller - Describes the architecture and functionality of the DDRMC and the PHY block. {Lecture}
+Hardened DDR Memory Controllers - Describes the architecture and functionality of the hardened DDR memory controllers and the PHY block. {Lecture

-Configuring the DDRMC Hard Controller - Covers how to perform DDRMC configuration and provides background information for selecting optimal parameters. {Lecture, Lab}
+Configuring the Hardened DDR Memory Controllers - Covers how to perform hardened DDR memory controller configuration and provides background information for selecting optimal parameters. {Lecture, Labs}

-Simulating the DDRMC Hard Controller - Illustrates how to perform DDRMC simulation and describes the creation of test benches. {Lecture, Lab}
+Simulating the Hardened DDR Memory Controllers - Illustrates how to perform hardened DDR memory controller simulation and describes the creation of test benches. {Lecture, Labs}

 Day 2

-Implementing the DDRMC Hard Controller - Demonstrates how to perform DDRMC implementation with a brief discussion of the pin planning process. {Lecture, Lab}
+Implementing the Hardened DDR Memory Controllers - Demonstrates how to perform DDRMC implementation with a brief discussion of the pin planning process. {Lecture, Lab}

 DDRMC Performance Tuning - Discusses quality of service (QoS) and bandwidth aspects and provides a detailed description of performance tuning options. {Lecture, Lab}